dice-group/TeBaQA/README.md

   - `query`: A string which contains a question (required).
   - `lang`: The language of the question (default:`en`) *Note: Other languages than English haven't been implemented yet.*
 - An example request could look like this:
-  - `http://localhost:8181/qa?query=What is the original title of the interpretation of dreams?&lang=en`
+  - `http://localhost:8080/qa?query=Where is the birthplace of Angela Merkel?&lang=en`

 ## Evaluation
 - QALD-8: http://gerbil-qa.cs.upb.de:8080/gerbil/experiment?id=202012090005